 Common equity (i.e., common stock, additional paid-in capital, and retained earnings) is the primary component of our capital structure.
 Common equity allows for the absorption of losses on an ongoing basis and for the conservation of resources during stress periods, as it provides RJF with discretion on the amount and timing of dividends and other distributions.
-Information about our common equity is included in our Q1 2022 Form 10-Q on the Condensed Consolidated Statements of Financial Condition and the Condensed Consolidated Statements of Changes in Shareholders' Equity.
-See additional relevant references provided in the Road Map on page 3 of this report.
+Information about our common equity is included in our Q1 2023 Form 10-Q on the Condensed Consolidated Statements of Financial Condition and the Condensed Consolidated Statements of Changes in Shareholders' Equity and any additional relevant references provided in the Road Map on page 3 of this report.

-We also purchase our own stock from time to time in conjunction with a number of activities, each of which is described in Part II, Item 2 - Unregistered Sales of Equity Securities and Use of Proceeds of our Q1 2022 Form 10-Q and any additional relevant references provided in the Road Map on page 3 of this report.
+We also purchase our own stock from time to time in conjunction with a number of activities, each of which is described in Note 16 - Shareholders' Equity of our Q1 2023 Form 10-Q and Part II, Item 2 - Unregistered Sales of Equity Securities and Use of Proceeds of our Q1 2023 Form 10-Q. See additional relevant references provided in the Road Map on page 3 of this report.